Post call analytics for your contact center with Amazon language AI services

 loadSampleAudioFiles to true when you deployed PCA.

 As each recording file is added to the input bucket, an S3 Event Notification triggers a Lambda function that initiates a workflow in Step Functions to process the file.
-The workflow orchestrates the steps to start an Amazon Transcribe batch job and process the results by doing entity detection and additional preparation of the call analytics results.
+The workflow orchestrates the steps to start an Amazon Transcribe batch job and process the results by doing entity detection and additional preparation of the call analytics results. .
+If enabled, the step functions will also generate insights using Amazon Bedrock or the LLM of your choice.
 Processed results are stored as JSON files in another S3 bucket and folder, identified in the main stack outputs as

 As the Step Functions workflow creates each JSON results file in the output bucket, an S3 Event Notification triggers a Lambda function, which loads selected call metadata into a DynamoDB table.